Types of Boating Distress Signals

 If you have a device on board that allows you to communicate in Morse code, you can signal distress by transmitting an SOS.

-If you have a marine VHF radio on board and you need to send a distress signal (for example, if you boat is taking on water and you are in danger of sinking or capsizing due to a collision), use channel 16 and repeat “MAYDAY” 3 times.
-You must give the name of your boat, its position, the nature of your problem and the type of assistance you need.
+If you have a marine VHF radio on board and you need to send a distress signal (for example, if your boat is taking on water and you are in danger of sinking or capsizing due to a collision), use channel 16 and repeat “MAYDAY” 3 times.
+You must be ready to give the name of your boat, its position, the nature of your problem and the type of assistance you need.

 You can also use your cell phone to call for help and rescue by dialling *16.
 However, cell phones do not always work well on the water and should not be considered a substitute for VHF radio.